Shaaban Abdel Rahim: Early life

-Sha'bān Abdel Rahīm was born in Cairo, Egypt and worked for many years in poverty as a foot-operated laundry presser before his songs catapulted him into stardom.
+Music career

 Following a string of sensationalist hits, Abdel Rahīm became one of the most popular Egyptian sha'bī singers.
 Egyptian Sha'bī is a category of popular class music that can be described as urbanized folk music.

 In 2000, Sha'bān's breakthrough song "Ana Bakrah Israel" (I Hate Israel) accompanied by the catchy refrain "But I Love Amr Moussa", caused a great deal of controversy, and many were surprised that it passed Egyptian censors.
 Many of Shaaban's songs were sold informally on cheaply processed cassette tapes.
 His poor background, informal language, and frank lyrics have made him very popular with the Egyptian public.

 Since then, Sha'bān has continued to produce popular political songs, often quickly following current events.
 After the September 11, 2001 attacks, he produced a song titled "Yā 'Amm 'Arabī" (Literally: "Oh Arab People," meaning "Hey Arabs").
 His song "Bin Bin Bin Bin Laden" was on the Egyptian airwaves before startled state censors banned it.
 He got back at the top of the Arab hit parade with "The Attack on Iraq" / "Don't Bomb Iraq".
 The hit could be heard from taxis in downtown Cairo streets:Enough!

 Chechnya!
 Afghanistan!
 Palestine!
 Southern Lebanon!
 Golan Heights!

 And now Iraq, too?
 And now Iraq, too?

 It's too much for people!
 Shame on you!